rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 }
 ```

 You can test it again and you should get back "Hello, StimulusReflex!".
 How did it happen?
 Behind the scenes, StimulusReflex opens up a WebSocket connection and runs the Reflex's action and then the Controller's action sending the resulting HTML over the wire.
-On the client's side it does a diff between the result and the current DOM and does the needed minimum updates to update the latter.
+On the client's side it does a diff between the result and the current DOM performing the minimum updates to update the latter.

 ## Up next